JakeNTech/RaspberryPi_Temp_Logger/README.md

 # RaspberryPi_Temp_Logger
-Some code to log and predict temperatures.

-## Usage
-yes
+A clock with some extra functionality.

 ## GPIO Pinout
 This is still very much under development and has yet to be tested with an actual sensor!\
 My GPIO Configuration, see [GPIO Pin out](https://www.raspberrypi-spy.co.uk/2012/06/simple-guide-to-the-rpi-gpio-header-and-pins/):

 -   Sensor 1: GPIO Pin 16, D23, Outdoor
 -   Sensor 2: GPIO Pin 18, D24, Indoor
--   LCD Display:
+-   LCD Display: GPIO Pins 03 05

-## To Do
--   Test with actual sensor
--   Build Web Server

 ## Setup
 There are two components to the software setup, Python libaries and some other ones (A StackOverflow post said to install them to fix an error I had):